Miguel Piñera

-José Miguel Carlos Piñera Echenique, known in Chile by his nickname "Negro" Piñera (born October 18, 1954) is a Chilean celebrity, night club owner and amateur musician.
-He is the brother of President of Chile Sebastián Piñera and of economist José Piñera.
-Piñera was married to Argentinean model Belén Hidalgo.
-Negro Piñera is of Asturian and Basque descent.
+José Miguel Carlos "Negro" Piñera Echenique (18 October 1954 – 28 February 2025) was a Chilean celebrity, night club owner and amateur musician who was the youngest brother of former Chilean President Sebastián Piñera and of economist José Piñera.
+He married Argentinian model Belén Hidalgo in 2004 but divorced in 2011.
+Negro Piñera was of Asturian and Basque descent.

-Miguel Piñera is the fifth son of José Piñera Carvallo and Magdalena Echenique Rozas.
-His siblings are Guadalupe, José, Sebastián, Pablo, and María Teresa.
+Miguel Piñera was the fifth son of José Piñera Carvallo and Magdalena Echenique Rozas.
+His siblings were Guadalupe, José, Sebastián, Pablo, and María Teresa.

 He studied at the Colegio del Verbo Divino, and Saint George's School.
 During his adolescence, he lived in Belgium through his father's role as the Chilean ambassador to Belgium and the United Nations.
 His father's profession would also later take him to live in New York City.

 At the age of fifteen, he received his first electric guitar and developed his musical talent.
 He participated in South America's largest music festival, Festival de la Canción de Viña del Mar, in 1983.

-He is a well-known celebrity in the Chilean show and nightclub business.
+Piñera was a well-known celebrity in the Chilean show and nightclub business.
+He died from multiple organ failure on 28 February 2025, at the age of 70.